firstbatchxyz/dria-blog/docs/node.md

 ---
 categories:
 - Decentralized Network
-description: A quick guide to setting up a decentralized AI node with Dria, requiring minimal setup and no wallet activity.
+description: Quickly set up a Node on the Dria decentralized AI network with simple steps and no wallet activity required.
 tags:
 - Node Setup
+- Decentralized Network
-- Decentralized AI
+- AI Collaboration
-- Dria Network
+- Dria
 - FirstBatch
-- AI Collaboration
 ---

 # Run a Node